cloud-awesome/dataverse-customisation/src/CloudAwesome.Dataverse/docs/planning/backlog-roadmap.md

 Before progressing to foundation fixes, a significant piece of functionality that will unblock several use cases, and facilitate user testing is to enable individual user login without requiring App Registrations or generating a bearer token.

 - Maintain all existing connectivity functionality for other authentication routes.
 Backwards in this case is critical, but should be simple to maintain.
-- If no connectivity details are provided when executing a command, it should be assumed that it is a manual user execution
+- If no connectivity details are provided when executing a command, it should be assumed that it is a manual user execution (e.g. going to the default browser to authenticate, as happens in 1st party Microsoft applications)
 - Manual user execution should accept standard log in, but how this works for a non-Microsoft, 3rd party application, needs to be agreed on.

 There are several use cases that are important here: